Windisch, Switzerland: History

 After the conquest of the Aargau by Bern and the introduction of the Reformation (1528) the monastery was suppressed.
 Until 1798 it served as the residence of the Bernese bailiffs (Hofmeister).
 People from Windisch worked in the bailiff's residence as servants, maids and workmen, while the poor came to the former abbey for alms.

 The main sources of income in Windisch included handicrafting, ferries, fisheries, shipping, tavern and iron ore mining in Lindhof, but agriculture was the major contributor.
 There was a ferry over the Reuss on the Bern-Zurich road.
-This was replace in 1799 by a bridge.
+This was replaced in 1799 by a bridge.
 Plague epidemics (in 1667 60% of the population died of the plague) and the restrictive immigration policies of the municipality prevented growth.
 However, during the 18th Century, the emergence of new occupations, led to a significant population increase.
 These new industries included cap and stocking weaving, and water powered light industry (including plaster and flour mills).
 At the same time improved agriculture techniques allowed more food to be produced from the fields.
 The nearest neighbor to Windisch was the town of Brugg.
 The close proximity led to centuries of conflicts over grazing rights, city monopolies, taxation and especially the location of the municipal boundary.
 In 1863, due to a border adjustment, Windisch lost 45 ha to Brugg.

 In the 19th Century the economy of the village changed.
 In 1825 Henry Kunz founded the cotton mill Kunz which had 567 employees in 1846.
 They built factory workers' homes and a village school.
 In 1804 part of Königsfelden Abbey converted into a District Hospital.
 In 1872 a new building was built and since 1887 it has been a psychiatric clinic.
 The construction of the railway network transformed Brugg and Windisch into a railroad hub with a large depot and repair shop (primarily for steam locomotives).
 These innovations resulted in the influx of factory workers, nurses and trained staff.
 This led to a restructuring of the population: for example, the locally born and working population fell from 88% (1815), 55% (1837) and 21% (1900) to 4% (1970), while the proportion of Catholics rose from 9% (1850) to 45% (1970).
 Agriculture employs only 0.6% of the population (1990).
 In 1965, a Higher Technical School of Windisch (now a university) opened.
 The changing population structure led to political shifts in favor of the Social Democratic Party (SP) (1921-49 was known as the period of the "red Windisch").
 With a pronounced emphasis on political independence, Windisch grew together structurally and economically with Brugg.